alphagov/govuk-rfcs/rfc-128-continuous-deployment.md

 - As a way to test for problems due to changes in infrastructure.
 - As a "backup" layer of testing for changes to individual apps.

+### Better longterm testing

+In order to meet the safety criteria in this RFC, we will need to improve the tests we have around many of our apps.
+Once we have enabled automatic deployments, there is a risk the tests will degrade over time.

+To help prevent this, we will write new a new manual in [GOV.UK Developer Docs](https://github.com/alphagov/govuk-developer-docs), which will specify the safety criteria in this RFC as the new minimum level of testing for GOV.UK apps.
+This means that, in addition to meeting these criteria for the purpose of enabling automatic deployments, we will commit to upholding them on an ongoing basis.
+It is out-of-scope for this RFC to resolve how we will uphold this commitment once we have made it.